-We had the privilege of speaking with Brian Cantor, Principal Analyst and Digital Director of Customer Contact Week, about trends in the industry.
+We had the privilege of speaking with Brian Cantor, Principal Analyst and Digital Director of Customer Contact Week, about conversational selling and other exciting industry trends.
 In this first of a three-part series, we discussed observations from the industry group’s most recent conference in Las Vegas.
 Take a look!

 RB.AI: From your perspective, what were some of the hot topics and trends discussed at CCW Las Vegas?
 Or things that were of interest to you that you heard on the floor or maybe had confirmed while you were there?